EceSuBoy/Library_Management_Project/README.md

 ## 🔄 Stock Management via Triggers

 A **Trigger** structure has been used to automatically manage book stock levels.
-When a book is borrowed, the stock decreases; when it is returned, the stock updates accordingly — all managed automatically at the database level.
+When a book is borrowed, the stock decreases; when it is returned, the stock updates accordingly, all managed automatically at the database level.

 ## 💻 Technologies Used